 The Cornerstone Student Support and Wellness Center houses counseling, disability, and student health services and is located on 8th Avenue behind Fritz-Conrad and beside the sorority houses.
-The Cornerstone House focuses on a wellness based model and provides services to support students bodies, minds, and emotional well-being.
+The Cornerstone House focuses on a wellness based model and provides services to support the bodies, minds, and emotional well-being of LRU students.
 All students are eligible to use the services within the Cornerstone House with no additional fees or costs.

 Catawba Valley Urgent Care-Piedmont

 Monday - Friday: 9 am to 7 pm